molesinski/Clara/README.md

 ## Benchmarks

 Index and query benchmarks and tests are performed using sample 100 product data set.
-Benchmark variants with `x100` suffix use data set combined 100 times.
+Benchmark variants with `x100` suffix are based on data set multiplied 100 times.

 ```
 BenchmarkDotNet v0.13.8, Windows 11 (10.0.22621.2283/22H2/2022Update/SunValley2)